Keeplo/Keeplo/README.md

 The one who likes `i`. iOS, iPad, iPhone... ice cream, iron man 🙈

 I focus on Clean Code and Modularization, SwiftUI
-Additionally, study ondevice AI/ML and Vision.
+Additionally, study On-Device AI/ML and Vision.
 lookin' forward to VisionOS these days

 ### Career